 This heater has a voltage of 240, a Wattage of 24 and will require 2×50 amperage minimum (check out your circuit breaker to determine your current amperage, remember this can be increased).
 The Tempra 24 also includes a new feature called Advanced Flow Control that ensures a constant temperature output no matter the demand on the heater.

 If you are worried about having multiple fixtures on at once, it may be a point of concern for this heater.
 The Tempra 24 models provide hot water for 1 or 2 bathrooms in warm climates, or 1 bathroom in cold climates.
 Remember, this means simultaneously.
-You will never really run out of hot water because it is being heated on demand, but the volume may slow to a trickle so you will need to turn some fixtures off, but the same thing happens with your convential water heater, except that you have to wait for the tank to refill before you can use anymore hot water.
+You will never really run out of hot water because it is being heated on demand, but the volume may slow to a trickle so you will need to turn some fixtures off, but the same thing happens with your conventional water heater, except that you have to wait for the tank to refill before you can use anymore hot water.